Dimitrios Papatsonis: Biography

-Dimitrios Papatsonis was born in the village of Naziri, Messenia (later renamed Eva) and his family was one of the most prominent in the region before the revolution.
+Dimitrios Papatsonis was born in the village of Naziri, Messenia (later renamed Eva, now part of the municipality of Messini) and his family was one of the most prominent in the region before the revolution.
 He was the son of the governor of the province of Androusa, Anagnostis Papatsonis, who died from poisoning in 1811, and brother of Ioannis Papatsonis.